ronaldoussoren/pyobjc/pyobjc-core/Doc/api/module-objc.rst

    * *__isSlot__*: :data:`True` if the variable is a Python slot.

+   The :class:`ivar` has convenience class methods for creating :class:`ivar` objects for specific C types:

+   .. method:: bool([name])

+      Create an instance variable that stores a value of C type ``bool``.
+See the class description for a description of the *name* argument.

+   .. method:: char([name])

+      Create an instance variable that stores a value of C type ``char``.
+See the class description for a description of the *name* argument.
+In general it is better to use :meth:`char_text` or :meth:`char_int`.

+   .. method:: int([name])

+      Create an instance variable that stores a value of C type ``int``.
+See the class description for a description of the *name* argument.

+   .. method:: short([name])

+      Create an instance variable that stores a value of C type ``short``.
+See the class description for a description of the *name* argument.

+   .. method:: long([name])

+      Create an instance variable that stores a value of C type ``long``.
+See the class description for a description of the *name* argument.

+   .. method:: long_long([name])

+      Create an instance variable that stores a value of C type ``long long``.
+See the class description for a description of the *name* argument.

+   .. method:: unsigned_char([name])

+      Create an instance variable that stores a value of C type ``unsigned char``.
+See the class description for a description of the *name* argument.

+   .. method:: unsigned_int([name])

+      Create an instance variable that stores a value of C type ``unsigned int``.
+See the class description for a description of the *name* argument.

+   .. method:: unsigned_short([name])

+      Create an instance variable that stores a value of C type ``unsigned short``.
+See the class description for a description of the *name* argument.

+   .. method:: unsigned_long([name])

+      Create an instance variable that stores a value of C type ``unsigned long``.
+See the class description for a description of the *name* argument.

+   .. method:: unsigned_long_long([name])

+      Create an instance variable that stores a value of C type ``unsigned long long``.
+See the class description for a description of the *name* argument.

+   .. method:: float([name])

+      Create an instance variable that stores a value of C type ``float``.
+See the class description for a description of the *name* argument.

+   .. method:: double([name])

+      Create an instance variable that stores a value of C type ``double``.
+See the class description for a description of the *name* argument.

+   .. method:: BOOL([name])

+      Create an instance variable that stores a value of C type ``BOOL``.
+See the class description for a description of the *name* argument.

+   .. method:: UniChar([name])

+      Create an instance variable that stores a value of C type ``UniChar``.
+See the class description for a description of the *name* argument.
+Values are (unicode) strings of length 1.

+   .. method:: char_text([name])

+      Create an instance variable that stores a value of C type ``char``.
+See the class description for a description of the *name* argument.
+Values are byte-strings of length 1.

+   .. method:: char_int([name])

+      Create an instance variable that stores a value of C type ``char``.
+See the class description for a description of the *name* argument.
+Values are integers in the range of a ``signed char`` in C.

+   Framework bindings introduce new class methods for creating instance variables whose type is a particular C struct, as an example the Foundation bindings introduce a class method named ``NSRange`` with the same signature as the methods mentioned earlier.

    .. note::

       You cannot access these attributes  through an Objective-C instance, you have to access